PraveenBenjamin/POP_Unity/README.md

 time, but as it stands, given the timeframe, I believe i did what was asked of me to specification, if not more.

 Finally i realize that my code doesnt have too much documentation.
 But that is truly because of how simple it is to follow.
-I made sure I documented the parts i felt were slightly less intuitive.
+I made sure I documented the parts that i felt were less intuitive.

+The game is designed for the 16:9 aspect ratio.
+It will support others, but it wont look as good as it should.

+I will add GameplayFootage to the repository, along with an apk file target towards Oreo, but with min target Lollipop

+Finally i thank you for your consideration of my canditure and for your time spent reviewing my submission.

+I wish you a wonderful day.

 ColorPallete :-